Tooluloope/node-react-starter/README.md

 4. Eslint and Prettier

-5.Proptype checking
+5. Proptype checking

-6.Login and Signup Interfaces
+6. Login and Signup Interfaces